 With Weinstein’s help, “The Artist” became the first predominantly-silent film to win Best Picture in 85 years.
 Michel Hazanavicius’ work received 10 nominations and went on to win five.

-Forty-third accuser: Cara Delevingne
+Forty-sixth accuser: Cara Delevingne

 Now 25, the English model and actress wrote in an Oct.
 11, 2017 Instagram post that she met with Weinstein in a hotel to discuss a project after he’d advised, unsolicited, that she’d never find acting success if she was a lesbian.
 They went to Weinstein’s room, where another woman waited, and Weinstein asked them to kiss.
 Delevingne declined and when she eventually left, Weinstein allegedly tried to kiss her.
 She co-starred in “Tulip Fever,” a 2017 TWC release.

-Forty-fourth accuser: Léa Seydoux
+Forty-seventh accuser: Léa Seydoux

 The French “Blue Is the Warmest Color” actress wrote in The Guardian on Oct.
 11, 2017 that hours after she met Weinstein at a Paris fashion show, she attended a meeting with him at the Hôtel Plaza Athénée.
 Weinstein met her in the lobby with a female assistant and insisted that they talk about her career in his room over drinks.
 “All throughout the evening, he flirted and stared at me as if I was a piece of meat,” she said.
 Once the assistant left, Weinstein allegedly pounced on Seydoux, attempting multiple kisses.